Sacha101/McChat/README.md

 !quit - closes the client

-!w [target] sends a private whisper message to the target username
+!w [target] - sends a private whisper message to the target username

+!log - saves a .txt file containing the chat log since the calling user has entered

 -------------------------------------------------------------